darklorddad/Swinburne-COS40005-CTPA-FLORENCE/Documents/General-Overview-of-Database-v3.md

 DECLARE
   user_role TEXT;
 BEGIN
-  -- First, check for an admin role in the user's metadata.
+  -- First, check for an admin role in the user's metadata (case-insensitive).
   SELECT raw_app_meta_data->>'role' INTO user_role FROM auth.users WHERE id = auth.uid();
-  IF user_role = 'ADMIN' THEN
+  IF UPPER(user_role) = 'ADMIN' THEN
     RETURN 'ADMIN';
   END IF;